-In simple terms, odds tell you two things at once: how likely an event is, and what your potential return will be based on your stake.
-In Nigeria, odds are most commonly shown in decimal format, although other types also exist, such as fractional and moneyline odds.
+In simple terms, betting odds tell you two things: how likely an event is to happen, and what your potential return will be based on your stake.
+In Nigeria, odds are most commonly displayed in decimal format on most betting platforms, although fractional and moneyline formats also exist.

-Before we break things down properly, it helps to quickly see how your stake translates into real money.
-That’s why we’ve added a betting calculator below so you can use it to quickly estimate your potential winnings based on the odds and amount you want to stake.
+On this page, you'll learn how betting odds work, what they represent and how to read them like a pro.
+We’ve also added a betting calculator below so you can quickly estimate your potential winnings based on the odds and the amount you want to stake.

 What is a Betting Odds Calculator